wbcolon/xPlay/README.md

 have a specific tag.

 The artist, album and track name can be modified.
-If the queue is empty and no music file is playing then a shifh-right click on an artist, album or track entry will open a popup menu that allows us to rename the entry.
+If the queue is empty and no music file is playing then a shift-right click on an artist, album or track entry will open a popup menu that allows us to rename the entry.
 The corresponding directory (for artist and album) or the file name (for track) will be renamed.
 The tags of all affected music files will be updated as well as any matching database entries.